The European Antitrust Review 2015 • Section 4: Country chapters

 - to inform press wholesalers that have concluded or may conclude a contract with Presstalis of these commitments.

-- Competent courts are the following: Marseille, Bordeaux, Lille, Fort-de-France (Martinique), Lyon, Nancy, Paris and Rennes.
+- Competent courts are the following: Marseilles, Bordeaux, Lille, Fort-de-France (Martinique), Lyons, Nancy, Paris and Rennes.
 Appeals against the rulings of these courts are brought before the Paris Court of Appeal. ↑

 - Article L.420-2(1) FCC reads as follows: ‘The abuse by an undertaking or group of undertakings of a dominant position in the internal market or a substantial part thereof shall be prohibited in accordance with the conditions specified by article L.420-1.
 These abuses may in particular consist of refusals to sell, linked sales or discriminatory conditions of sale and the severance of established commercial relations solely because the partner refuses to submit to unjustified commercial conditions.’ ↑